markrossington/sidewinder-x2-marlin/README.md

 # Lets just do this

+ 1. Clone or [download a zip](https://github.com/markrossington/sidewinder-x2-marlin/archive/refs/heads/main.zip) of this repository
- 1. Ensure you have python
+ 2. Ensure you have Python 3.x installed.
+[Download here](https://www.python.org/downloads/).
- 2. If you don't have PlatformIO installed, then run: `01-install-platformio.py`
+ 3. If you don't have PlatformIO installed, then run: `01-install-platformio.py`
- 3. Run: `02-get-marlin.py` and select which version you want
+ 4. Run: `02-get-marlin.py` and select which version you want
- 4. Run: `03-build-marlin.py` and compiled firmware should be in `output/firmware.bin`
+ 5. Run: `03-build-marlin.py` and compiled firmware should be in `output/firmware.bin`
- 5. Ensure `dfu-util` installed, turn printer on and plug a USB cable into it.
+ 6. Ensure `dfu-util` installed, turn printer on and plug a USB cable into it.
 Run `04-flash-marlin.py`.

 # Summary of Differences from Stock